Admission Requirements for Graduate Programs

 Application for a degree should be submitted to the registrar’s office one academic period (semester) prior to the anticipated academic period (semester) of graduation.

 Graduation Requirements for Graduate Programs

 To graduate, the student must have satisfactorily completed prescribed course requirements.
 (See appropriate sections of the catalog for more information.)
-The course requirements are:
+The semester credit hour requirements are:

-- A minimum of thirty semester hours for the Master of Arts in Biblical/Theological Studies;
+- A minimum of thirty-six semester hours for the Master of Arts in Biblical &Theological Studies; or

 - A minimum of thirty-three semester hours for the Master of Arts in Elementary or Early Childhood Education; or